cmsmcq/Aparecium/A/workplan.md

 improve performance.

-* More testing, better testing
+* Do more testing, do better testing.

-  * Extend test schema to handle error codes.

   * Clean up all tests in ixml-tests repository.

   * Convert my backlog of tests from 2019 to the current test format, run them, pass them.

   * Create a systematic set of negative test cases for the ixml grammar (input that does not conform to the ixml grammar for ixml grammars); work on error detection and error messages.

   * Create test-coverage tools to measure positive and negative coverage according to various measures.

-* Improve the source
+* Improve the source code.

   * Reorganize and rewrite the SWeb source for Aparecium.
 Right now it's not a very good advertisement for literate programming.

   * Make Sweb support XSLT scraps, so that I can start writing the XSLT version of Aparecium.

   * Implement the remaining parts of the SWeb design.

   * Improve the layout and styling of SWeb documents.

-* Other XQuery engines: Make Aparecium work in eXist-db and Fusion-DB and possibly others.
-(Right now eXist-db can't run Aparecium because they don't current accept a second argument to map:merge(), and Aparecium needs that.
-There are workarounds ...)
+* More work to improve support for other XQuery engines.

+  Invest more time making Aparecium work in eXist-db, Fusion-DB, Mark Logic, and Saxon HE.

 * Better collection of realistic and real grammars.